Decoupled Sequence and Structure Generation for Realistic Antibody Design: Ablations

 \textbf{Training.} We train the baselines with the objectives proposed in their original papers~\citep{refineGNN, MEAN}.
-For the AGN variants, we train ESM2-650M with the cross-entropy objective and each structure prediction model with the same objective as the baseline.
-To fully reveal the benefit of our pipeline, we train all models to their full capacity by setting the training epochs to 9999 and patience to 10.
+For the decoupled variants, we train ESM2-650M with the cross-entropy objective and each structure prediction model with the same objective as the baseline.
+To fully reveal the benefit of our approach, we train all models to their full capacity by setting the training epochs to 9999 and patience to 10.

-\textbf{Results.} \Cref{table:ablation_GNN} highlights the need to (1) leverage pLMs and (2) adopt Anfinsen's dogma for high performance.
-First, the AGN variants show higher AARs than their counterparts, exemplifying the importance of using pLMs for antibody sequence design.
-Second, the AGN variants exhibit lower RMSD than their counterparts, when their only difference in GNNs is whether or not they are embedded within Anfinsen's GM (\Cref{fig:main}B).
-This implies that following Anfinsen's dogma contributes to high structure modeling performance.

-In \Cref{app:ablations_pLM}, we further explore the importance of pre-trained pLMs by comparing fine-tuned pLMs to those trained from scratch.